ReDI-School/course-template/README.md

   **https://redi-school.github.io/COURSE_NAME**

+This website was generated from the [course-template](https://github.com/ReDI-School/course-template).
+You can create your own course website creating a repository out of the same template.

 ## Configuring the project

 Please replace COURSE_NAME in this file with the name of the course, as configured in GitHub.
-This must be the project name.
+This must be the GitHub project name and it's used in the final URL.
 Then delete this paragraph.

 ## Authoring the website